FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/rfc_process.md

 eng-council-discuss@fuchsia.dev to solicit any final feedback before moving to the decision step.
 The RFC will be open for feedback for the next 7 calendar days.

-Typically, stakeholders who need to approve a CL (i.e., whose sign-off is required for the RFC to move forward) should sign-off with a +2 whereas stakeholders whose approval is not required should sign-off with a +1, but all stakeholders are welcome to sign-off with a +2 if they wish to express their enthusiasm for the RFC.
+Typically, reviewers sign off with a +1 and the facilitator will sign off with a +2.
+Consulted stakeholders may also sign off with a +1 or +2 if they wish to express their enthusiasm for the RFC, although this is not required.

 Stakeholders who wish to object to an RFC can set the Code-Review flag to -1 or -2, depending on how strongly they feel that the RFC should not move forward.